ctozzi/kontena/docs/core-concepts/technology.md

 ## cAdvisor

-> cAdvisor (Container Advisor) provides container users with an understanding of the resource usage and performance characteristics of their running containers.
+> cAdvisor (Container Advisor) is a container monitoring tool.

+cAdvisor provides container users with an understanding of the resource usage and performance characteristics of their running containers.